clarkwebb/part-a-mistakes/src/main.typ

 = Electromagnetism
 - The magnetic field outside an object is not just the external field.
 Remember that the object changes the field as well.
+- When finding the power transmission coefficient, compare the magnitudes of the Poynting vectors.

 = Quantum mechanics
 - Don't forget to square when normalising a state, and don't forget to normalise in the first place.